Virgin Megastores: Technology

 The Virgin Megastore chain in the U.S. had a different GSA look-up system to other the international arms of the chain.
 This system was a private network that linked all North American stores, updating each shop's product inventory every 24 to 48 hours.
-The GSA was reportedly accessible from the internet.

 American Virgin Megastores implemented a near real-time data warehouse in 2004.
 The data warehouse named 'Crescendo' collects POS transactions, along with customer traffic counts and generates KPI reports in near real-time.
 The near real-time information helped the managers identify trends quicker and react accordingly.
 The U.S. stores shared their experience with the real-time warehouse and the UK stores also used similar process.

 Virgin Megastore (U.S.) had a Customer Loyalty Program named 'Virgin V.I.P.'
 The Program used a read/write 'GraphiCard'.
 Every time a member purchase is made, the Graphicard was swiped through the POS Graphicard Terminal.
 Members points were instantly updated on the face of the card.
 The website shared the loyalty program with the U.S. stores.

 Website

 Virgin Megastores U.S. website is VirginMega.com.
-In 2002 this website became co-branded with Amazon.com, and was powered by Amazon.
+In 2002 this website became co-branded with Amazon, and was powered by Amazon.
 Later in 2002 VirginMega.co.jp, the Japanese equivalent, followed suit.
 In 2007 the website was again changed, when Virgin Megastores partnered with Baker & Taylor.
 On 31 May 2009 VirginMega.com ceased operating.